 No, I’m not talking about sex.
 I’m simply saying managing your money should not take long.
 For this to be fast and pleasant (I am still talking about your finances), you must have a clear methodology.

 At the same time, you need to devote time to your money.

 Love does not exist.
-Only proof of love is visible.
+The only proof of love is visible.
 And while you do not have to be in love with your money, show it at least that it matters to you by devoting some time to it.

 Set a method allowing you to track your expenses, your income and arbitrate this in a few minutes.